AlbertSanIza/AlbertSanIza/README.md

 # Education

--   **Bachelor’s of Science, Mechatronics Engineering** at The Center for Technical and Higher Education (CETYS University) (Summer 2011 - Summer 2016, Tijuana Mexico)
+-   **Bachelor’s of Science, Mechatronics Engineering** at The Center for Technical and Higher Education / CETYS University (Summer 2011 - Summer 2016, Tijuana Mexico)

     Full Scholarship